|Birthdate:||September 17, 1975|

 2006 was a year to remember for Johnson, who won the season-opening Daytona 500 and then went on to his first Cup Series championship.
 But it was anything but easy.

 Johnson had to take on the biggest race of the year – the Daytona 500 – without his crew chief Chad Knaus, who was suspended for four races by NASCAR when the No. 48 Lowe’s Chevrolet didn’t pass post-qualifying inspection.

 Johnson added another restrictor-plate win with a victory in the Aaron’s 499 at Talladega Superspeedway in April.
-He added another crown jewel victory to his racing resume in 2006 when he “kissed the bricks” at the famed Indianapolis Motor Speedway with a victory in the Allstate 400 at the Brickyard.
+He added another crown jewel victory to his racing resume in 2006 when he “kissed the bricks” at the famed Indianapolis Motor Speedway with a victory in the Brickyard 400.

 Johnson’s Indy victory was especially impressive as he overcame an early-race flat tire and found himself a lap down to the field before rallying for the emotional victory.

-After beginning the Chase with finishes of 39th, 13th and 14th, Johnson suffered what looked to be a fatal blow at Talladega when he appeared headed for victory lane, only to be taken out of the race when teammate Brian Vickers made contact with him on the final lap.
-The racing world counted Johnson out of the Chase at that point.
+After beginning the playoffs with finishes of 39th, 13th and 14th, Johnson suffered what looked to be a fatal blow at Talladega when he appeared headed for victory lane, only to be taken out of the race when teammate Brian Vickers made contact with him on the final lap.
+The racing world counted Johnson out of the playoffs at that point.

 But from that disappointment, Johnson and company rose up and showed just what a championship-caliber team they were.
 Johnson reeled off a string of five straight races finishing first or second, punctuated by his fifth win of the year at Martinsville, to climb back on top of the standings heading into the season finale at Homestead-Miami Speedway.

 With a finish of 12th or better in the Ford 400 needed to lock up his first title, Johnson brought home yet another top-10 finish with a ninth-place run in the season-ending race.